wavyland/wavy/README.md

 ## Annotations

-The following annotations can be added to any Kubernetes Pod to configure Wavy.
+The following annotations can be added to any Kubernetes Pod, DaemonSet, Deployment, ReplicaSet, StatefulSet, CronJob, or Job to configure Wavy:

 |Name|type|examples|
 |----|----|-------|